MikeR94/CI-Project-Milestone-1/README.md

         * Google Chrome
         * Microsoft Edge
         * Safari
+        <br /><br />

 * ## Bugs Fixed
     * A console error appeared when inspecting the website with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and stated "Failed to load resource: the server responded with a status of 404 () /favicon.ico:1.
-After doing some research into this error, I found that this was simply due to the website not having a "favourite icon".
+After doing some research into this error, I found that this was simply due to the website not having a "favourite icon".<br /><br />

     ![FavIcon Issue](assets/readme-images/favicon-issue-image.png)

-    *  After implementing the favourite icon, the console error had disappeared
+    *  After implementing the favourite icon, the console error had disappeared<br /><br />

     ![FavIcon Solved](assets/readme-images/favicon-solved-image.png)

-    * After putting the website through [HTML Validation](https://validator.w3.org/), I was presented with the following errors
+    * After putting the website through [HTML Validation](https://validator.w3.org/), I was presented with the following errors<br /><br />

     ![Frameborder Error](assets/readme-images/frameborder-error-image.png)

-    * It said that the frameborder attribute on the iframe element id obsolete so after removing the frameborder attribute in the HTML code, it returned with no errors
+    * It said that the frameborder attribute on the iframe element id obsolete so after removing the frameborder attribute in the HTML code, it returned with no errors<br /><br />

     ![Frameborder Solved](assets/readme-images/html-validation-image.png)

 * ## Bugs Unresolved
-    * When inspecting the website with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and selecting issues and then include third-party cookie issues, the website is showing to have 2 seperate issues.
+    * When inspecting the website with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and selecting issues and then include third-party cookie issues, the website is showing to have 2 seperate issues.<br /><br />

     ![Site Issue](assets/readme-images/site-issues-image.png)